tekayhan/architecture-board/README.md

 The Architecture Board comprises of the most senior engineers and leaders in the engineering organisations of HBC Tech.
 It’s responsibilities are:

-* To maintain a Tech Radar to provide recommendations to engineering teams on technologies and trends to hold, assess, trial or adopt.
+* To provide recommendations to engineering teams on technologies and trends to hold, assess, trial or adopt at HBC.
+This is done through the use of a Tech Radar.
 * Assess specific technologies - both already at HBC or not yet in use at HBC
 * To maintain a small set of standards and technologies that all team should adhere to when working across team boundaries.
 * Establish an annual review to ensure all standards are actively reviewed annually.